hsocarras/nodbus-plus/docs/client/nodbus_master_serial.rst

 * **readStartingRegister** <number>: Starting input to read at 0 address.
 * **readRegisterCuantity** <number>: Number of registers to read.
 * **writeStartingRegister** <number>: Register to write at 0 address.
+* **asciiMode** <boolean> A flag to indicate if the request must be in ascii format.
+Default value is false, rtu mode.
 * **Returns** <boolean>: true if success

 This functions create the read and write holding registers (function 23) request and sended to server.